 4. The parties lived together and cohabited as a married couple after the religious ceremony at the mosque.

 Can Ontario laws validate a marriage that was not considered valid in Tennessee?

 The husband stated that if the legislature had intended for the Marriage Act to validate marriages held outside of Ontario, it would have specifically stated as much in the law.
 The court stated that several provisions in the Marriage Act apply to people married outside of Ontario.
 The court also leaned on a 1974 decision from the Supreme Court of Canada, which favours deeming marriages as valid.
 In that decision, the court wrote,

 If persons live together as man and wife for such length of time and in such circumstances as to have acquired local repute as married a presumption that they are legally married may arise, which can only be displaced by cogent evidence to the contrary.

 In dismissing the appeal, the court also commented that the relationship between the parties was that of a married couple.
 They both believed they were married, lived together as a married couple, and presented themselves as married.
 The court found it would be an injustice to the wife to not recognize their marriage as valid.

-The family law lawyers at Howie Johnson Barristers & Solicitors can assist you with family law issues
+The family law lawyers at Johnson Miller Family Lawyers can assist you with family law issues